 - Give yourself credit for what you’re doing.
 It’s OK for you to feel disappointed or frustrated about the situation, without feeling guilty.
 It’s natural to feel this way, because things aren’t going the way you expected.
 Try not to let these feelings get the better of you, and avoid expressing anger and resentment towards your partner.

 - Try not to feel that you have to do everything yourself.
 If you need a break, get a friend or family member to be with your partner and baby if necessary.
 Make sure that you get help as a family.
-PND affects you as a family.
-You should get help that benefits all of you.
+Postnatal depression (PND) affects you as a family, so you need help that benefits all of you.

 - Don’t blame yourself.
 PND is no-one’s fault.

-- Get plenty of rest.
-You might be waking up frequently throughout the night to tend to the demands of the baby, or your partner’s sleeplessness might be disturbing you.
+- Get plenty of rest if you can.
+You might be waking up frequently throughout the night to tend to the baby, or your partner’s sleeplessness might be disturbing you.
 If so, you’ll need to catch up on your rest and sleep at other times.

 This is temporary.
 Your partner will recover with the appropriate help.